Data protection information pursuant to Articles 13, 14, 21 and 77 GDPR

 We process the following data:

-- Master data regarding the business relationship (contact person's name, business address and contact details)
+- Master data regarding the business relationship (contact person's name and surname, business address and contact details, including telephone numbers, fiscal code and/or VAT number, driver's license)

 - Correspondence (e.g. letters and e-mails)